seapath/seapath-installer/README.md

 # Release notes
 ## Version 1.2.1
 * Fix segfault when no partitions are on the selected disk
+* Fix error when multiple lvm volume group are present on the machine

 ## Version 1.2.0
 * Fix slideshow image display